hirememorey/yesand-music/docs/CONTROL_PLANE.md

 ## Control Plane for Visual-First Semantic MIDI Editing

 ### Purpose
-Provide a real-time control plane for MIDI generation and style control, with the primary focus on visual-first semantic MIDI editing that integrates seamlessly with existing DAW workflows.
+Provide a real-time control plane for MIDI generation and style control, with the primary focus on visual-first semantic MIDI editing with natural language conversation that integrates seamlessly with existing DAW workflows.

-### Vision: Visual-First Semantic MIDI Editing
+### Vision: Visual-First Semantic MIDI Editing with Natural Language Interface
 The ultimate goal is to enable visual, immediate feedback musical editing through:
 - **Visual Pattern Recognition**: Highlight bass lines, melodies, chord progressions in real-time
 - **Interactive MIDI Manipulation**: Drag-and-drop musical elements with instant audio feedback
 - **Smart Visual Suggestions**: Show musical improvements with one-click application
+- **Natural Language Conversation**: Chat with AI assistant for musical guidance and complex operations
 - **Seamless DAW Integration**: Work within familiar DAW workflows, not against them

 ### Strategic Pivot: From Command-Based to Visual-First
 **Critical Insight from Pre-Mortem Analysis**: Musicians are visual, immediate feedback creatures who work in familiar DAW environments.
 A command-based interface breaks their fundamental workflow of see-hear-adjust.

-**New Approach**: The control plane now serves as a secondary interface, with the primary focus on visual analysis and manipulation that integrates seamlessly with existing DAW workflows.
+**New Approach**: The control plane now serves as a secondary interface, with the primary focus on visual analysis and manipulation with natural language conversation that integrates seamlessly with existing DAW workflows.

 ### Principles
 - Embrace nondeterminism and simplicity: minimal timing guarantees, fast iteration.